9 Creative Uses for Leftover Paint That Are So Pretty People Will Think They Were Always the Plan

-1. Add an unexpected detail
+4. Add an unexpected detail

 If you're working with a largely neutral scheme, introducing a flash of color by painting an architectural detail can be surprisingly effective.
 This could be a feature alcove or a step, but it works particularly well around doors and thresholds.

-With leftover paint, you could design a creative door trim idea into your scheme, paint the edges of a door for an unexpected pop of color when the door is open, or try an idea like interior designer Davide Casaroli, who introduced a flash of turquoise around an arched door in this apartment.
-'It was all about balancing colors,' Davide tells us.
-In this colorful scheme, the turquoise draws the eye to the hallway, while picking out a small highlight from artwork on the gallery wall.
+With leftover paint, you could design a creative door trim idea into your scheme, paint the edges of a door for an unexpected pop of color when it's open, or try an idea like interior designer Davide Casaroli, who introduced a flash of turquoise around an arched door in this apartment.

-Leftover paint is perfect for color blocking in your home, but creating a trendy geometric wall mural isn't to everyone's taste.
+Leftover paint is perfect for color blocking in your home, but creating a geometric wall mural isn't to everyone's taste.
 So how can you introduce color blocking in a simple, yet sophisticated way?

 Interior stylist and blogger Bianca Hall of French For Pineapple chose to use a color block to frame the gallery wall in her dining room.
-Not only does this paint idea introduce a flash of color into the neutral scheme, but it also works to group the individual frames together, as though a larger piece of art.
+Not only does this idea introduce a flash of color into the neutral scheme, but it also works to group the individual frames together, as though a larger piece of art.

-3. Create your own stone paint
+6. Create your own stone paint

 One of my own favorite uses for leftover paint is to give vases and plant pots a small makeover if I tire of their color or finish.
 However, with the trend for organic modern style all about introducing textured finishes through accessories, sometimes a purely painted finish can feel a bit flat.